 In this edition you might want to check out:

-- Our latest blog on The Great Resignation
+- The latest Marilyn’s Musing on The Great Resignation

 - An interview with Michelle Gallaher on Artificial Intelligence in Healthcare

 - The Global Talent Visa Program – fast-tracking highly-skilled talent

 - AusBiotech’s Decadel Biotech Blueprint open for consultation